Explore Abstract Art – Origins, Artists, and How to Start Your Own Masterpiece

 Pollock is the first abstract artist I discovered; it was love at first sight.
 I loved how his work didn’t represent anything reminiscent of real life.
 It was like a peek into his very essence—his mind and soul, and thus the mind and soul of humanity.

 Our lives, thoughts, ideas, and feelings are messy, convoluted, and often confusing.
-His artwork represents that in a very visceral way.
+His artwork represents that in a visceral way that’s hard to describe with words.
+It’s pure feeling.

 Mark Rothko